 On December 17, 2019 the County Legislature adopted resolution #201 for \$3,600,000 to be used for replacement of the MDCN infrastructure.
 Taking into account the advances in wireless broadband communications technology and the cost of acquisition and maintenance of proprietary communications infrastructure, the project will begin by determining the most efficient, cost effective and reliable method of providing data connectivity to emergency responders and implement that solution.
 This included both data communications hardware as well as encryption software that meet federal CJIS standards for data security and integrity, infrastructure, and mobile data radio equipment.
 In February 2016 E911 received legislative authorization for \$245,000 for a consultant to advise the County on the most efficient and effective option for replacing the MDCN and for engineering and design.
 An RFP was issued in May 2016 and Winbourne Consulting was selected as the vendor in October 2016.
 A kick-off meeting was held in December 2016.
 The consultant team met with stakeholders in January 2017 and the Phase I project report (Review of Current System/Needs) was completed in April 2017.
 Work on the next Phase II (System Recommendations) started in May and was completed in late August 2017.

 Installation of the modems began in 2021 and is moving along smoothly.
-The modems still need to have VPN installed and some SIM cards need to be distributed.
 The project should be complete by 2023.